Answer: It’s not funny!

-So where did we lose our collective sense of humor?
-Did we never have one?
+So where have we lost our feeling of humor collectively?
+Have we never got one?

-Seriously, on a one-to – one basis I know many lesbians who are quite funny and some have a wicked sense of humor.
-So why is it when we get into a group, we lose it?
-Or do we?
+Seriously, I understand many lesbians on a one-to – one basis that are pretty funny and some have a wicked sense of humor.
+So why do we lose it when we join a band?
+Or are we doing it?

-Of course we have our standard issues — and sometimes it may feel as if we are heavily entrenched in an us vs. straights battle or more often the case an us vs. men situation, but is it really that simple?
-Or do we just get caught up in the repetitive debates and fall into that type of thinking?
-As easy as it may be, falling easily into a defensive stance is going to make it nearly impossible to keep any sense of perspective at all.
+Of course we have our normal problems— and sometimes it may feel like we’re strongly embedded in a fight between us and straight, or more often the case of a scenario between us and people, but is it really that easy?
+Or are we just caught up in repetitive discussions and falling into that kind of thinking?
+As easy as it may be, falling into a defensive position will render it almost impossible to maintain any feeling of view at all.

-Then there is the other side of the issue.
-Somewhere along the line someone decided that only serious women / lesbians are real or effective activists.
-And if not us, then who is capable of accomplishing the goals we hold dear?
-If a woman is not serious enough she is accused of either not being a real activist or of someone who is damaging the credibility of lesbians and the cause.
-However, truth be told, there is no reason not to lighten up.
-That old saying about drawing more bees with honey and all that seems to hold some validity in today’s political climate.
-And what the heck!
-It would also help prevent us from burning out and dropping out.
+Then there’s the issue’s other side.
+Somewhere along the line somebody decided that only severe women / lesbians are activists that are genuine or efficient.
+And if not us, then who can achieve the objectives we love?
+If a female is not severe enough, she is either accused of not being a true activist or of harming the lesbian’s legitimacy and cause.
+There is no reason not to lighten up, though, to tell the reality.
+That old saying about drawing more bees with honey and all that in today’s political climate seems to carry some validity.
+And what a heck it was!
+It would also assist us to avoid burning out and falling out.

-Or is the problem because we suffer from too much empathy?
-We sometimes seem to tie ourselves into knots tip-toing around every issue because it may be someone’s button; and of course we should all be understanding of each other’s needs.
-But sometimes laughter is the best medicine.
-We need to get away from our open wounds.
-We need to encourage each other to heal.
+Or is it because we are suffering from too much empathy?
+Sometimes we seem to bind ourselves into knots tip-toing around each problem because it may be the button of somebody; and of course we should all understand the requirements of each other.
+But laughter is the best medicine at times.
+We have to get out of our open wounds.
+We must promote one another to cure.